Have you ever had difficulties with finding inspiration for your photography?

 9. Erin Trieb

-Erin Grace Trieb grew up in Dallas, Texas and earned a Bachelor’s of Science.
+Erin Grace Trieb grew up in Dallas, Texas and earned a Bachelor’s of Science degree in photography.
 After that, she built her photography career from photographing the conflict between Israel and Palestine.

 She is now based in Istanbul, photographing for magazines such as Rolling Stone and ESPN.